Princely state: Precedence and prestige

 Photograph (1900) of the Maharani of Sikkim.
 Sikkim was under the suzerainty of the Provincial government of Bengal; its ruler received a 15-gun salute.

 An 1895 group photograph of the eleven-year-old Krishnaraja Wadiyar IV, ruler of the princely state of Mysore in South India, with his brothers and sisters.
-In 1799, his grandfather, then aged five, had been granted dominion of Mysore by the British and forced into a subsidiary alliance.
-The British later directly governed the state between 1831 and 1881.
+In 1799, his grandfather, then aged five, had been granted dominion of Mysore by Britain and forced into a subsidiary alliance.
+Britain later directly governed the state between 1831 and 1881.

 The Govindgarh Palace of the Maharaja of Rewa.
 The palace which was built as a hunting lodge later became famous for the first white tigers that were found in the adjacent jungle and raised in the palace zoo.

 In addition to their titles, all princely rulers were eligible to be appointed to certain British orders of chivalry associated with India, the Most Exalted Order of the Star of India and the Most Eminent Order of the Indian Empire.
 Women could be appointed as "Knights" (instead of Dames) of these orders.
 Rulers entitled to 21-gun and 19-gun salutes were normally appointed to the highest rank, Knight Grand Commander of the Order of the Star of India.

 Many Indian princes served in the British Army, the Indian Army, or in local guard or police forces, often rising to high ranks; some even served while on the throne.
 Many of these were appointed as an aide-de-camp, either to the ruling prince of their own house (in the case of relatives of such rulers) or to British monarchs.
 Many saw active service, both on the subcontinent and on other fronts, during both World Wars.

 Apart from those members of the princely houses who entered military service and who distinguished themselves, a good number of princes received honorary ranks as officers in the British and British Indian Armed Forces.
 Those ranks were conferred based on several factors, including their heritage, lineage, gun-salute (or lack of one) as well as personal character or martial traditions.
 After the First and Second World Wars, the princely rulers of several of the major states, including Gwalior, Patiala, Nabha, Faridkort, Bikaner, Jaipur, Jodhpur, Jammu and Kashmir and Hyderabad, were given honorary general officer ranks as a result of their states' contributions to the war effort.